 Coronavirus (COVID-19) Information

-Q1: How can I use technology to speak to my loved one?
+Using technology to speak to your loved one

 We are working closely with all of our suppliers daily to maintain our levels of all essential items and, where required, are quickly establishing relationships with new suppliers that can support our needs during this time.
-As covered in the media some PPE items are in short supply however at this moment, whilst stocks are restricted, we are not experiencing significant shortages.
+As covered in the media some PPE items are in short supply however at this moment, whilst stocks are restricted, we are not and never have experienced any shortages.

 We have dedicated Activities Co-ordinators in our homes and all staff are going above and beyond to ensure our residents continue to enjoy themselves and take part in engaging activities.
 Our activities packs are full of fun games and activities for both in the home or in the garden to keep everyone laughing, smiling and healthy.

 With many people all around the country finding their work situation changing, we're delighted to be able to offer long-term and short-term opportunities to join us.
 You don't even need any prior care home experience, just a passion to make a difference to the lives of the older people in your community - we'll provide the rest!
-Find out more about the roles available and how to apply here: https://orchardcarehomes.com/news/immediate-job-opportunities-at-orchard-care-homes
+Click here to find out more about the roles available and how to apply.

-If you have any questions about our plans to manage coronavirus, you can email us email@example.com.
+If you have any questions about how we are managing the impact of coronavirus on our care homes, you can email us at firstname.lastname@example.org.